gazoodle/geckolib/README.md

 - Lots of RUFF updates
 - Removed weird sleep constant that was the root of some CPU usaghe issues, hopefully this has gone now we're using a better async pattern.
+- Shell and Simulator moving to async pattern in prep for deleting the sync API.

 ## Done/Fixed in 0.4.18